-Here are 10 tips to maintain your WordPress installation, to have a clean, functioning, secure, and fast loading website.
+Here are 10 tips to maintain your WordPress installation, and to have a clean, functioning, secure, and fast-loading website.

 Keep WordPress up to date

 In addition to security, updating WordPress will also give you access to new features.
 So there isn’t any reason the use an outdated version.
-Also, WordPress now update automatically for versions with important security fixes, so be sure that your installation configuration and folder permission are set correctly and just keep an eye on your WordPress version regularly.
+Also, WordPress now updates automatically for versions with important security fixes, so be sure that your installation configuration and folder permission are set correctly, and just keep an eye on your WordPress version regularly.

 Keep your theme and plugins up to date